The “Tree of Life” is a common motif throughout Mesopotamian mythology.

 1077 BCE – Assyria conquered land all the way to Syria and the Mediterranean, as well as controlling Babylonia.
 It was the most powerful empire in the Middle East, stretching from Egypt to Persia (Iran).

 1000 BCE – Phoenicians (Lebanon) their Capitol city of Tyre is at the height of it power.
 King Abibaal of Tyre makes a trade agreement with King David of Israel who sent the new king timber from the fabled cedars of Lebanon, Abibaal’s son, Hiram, did the same for Solomon.
 Tyre is an ancient port city on the Mediterranean known as the birthplace of Europa, which gave Europe its name.
 Tyre shifted the worship from Baal, El, Balaat and Astarte/Asherah to Melqart as the head of the pantheon.
 He became the king of the city.
-He was a seen as a fertility God whose festival was held in February/March as a symbol of resurrection by fire.
+Baal was a fertility God whose festival was held in February/March as a symbol of resurrection by fire.
 His other name became “the fire of heaven.”.

 900 BCE – The Chaldeans were a Semetic (Hebrew/Aramaic) speaking tribe of nomads from Syria and Levant.
 They migrated into Mesopotamia and settled in the far south of the region near the Persian Gulf.
 They assimilated the local customs and learned Akkadian.
 They were renowned for their knowledge of writing, math and astronomy.
 The concepts of a Maji/Magus began with the Chaldeans as a Wise person who knew how to read the stars and the cosmos.